Skip to main content

 Consult the operating instructions for further information.

 Exclamation mark and Technical fault flashing Switch off the washing machine.
 If possible, disconnect the washing machine from the mains by pulling out the plug.
 Reconnect the washing machine to the mains.
 Switch on the washing machine.
 If the fault persists, please book a repair.
-Contact us about our Repair & Care option if your appliance is broken.
+Give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Technical fault.